Barcoding Inventory: How to Implement the Barcode System

 POSTNET is a numeric system used by the U.S. postal service, and Codabar is used by FedEx and blood banks.

-Fewer alpha-numeric codes exist with the primary one known as the Plessey code, which is used for grocery store shelf labeling and library coding.
+Fewer alpha-numeric codes exist with the primary one known as the Plessey code, which is used for grocery store shelf labelling and library coding.

 This final category of barcodes became popular with the rising use of smartphones.
 These 2D barcodes allow the creator to encode more than 7,000 characters in one barcode.